Who can use the Clark library?

 When can I come to the Clark library?

-We are open to the public Monday–Friday from 9 am to 5 pm.
-Appointments are not necessary unless you need special research help or wish to see Special Collections materials.
+We are open for research appointments Monday–Friday from 9:30 am to 5 pm.
 For exceptions to these regular hours, including special holiday closures, check the Clark library’s homepage.

 Do I have to pay an admission fee to use the library?
 Do I have to be a member of the museum?